bagustris/w2v2-vad/README.md

 A wrapper for Audeering's wav2vector-based dimensional speech emotion recognition (arousal, dominance, and valence).

 ## Input-output
-input: any audio file readable by librosa at any sample rate (will be resampled to 16000 Hz on the fly)
+input: any audio file readable by torchaudio at any sample rate (will be resampled to 16000 Hz on the fly)
 output:  score of valence, arousal, and dominance in a range [0, 1]